 But given that anyone who aligns himself with the church suffers from the same sobering condition, it should only provide consolation that he is in good company.
 As David Foster Wallace’s observation above attests, fellow strugglers form a potent province for finding a way out of their respective cesspools.

 Maybe that’s putting it a bit over-the-top.
-But any who find in Jesus the answer to their deepest fears and instinctual folly will come to learn (if they haven’t already) that what God means to do in and through us goes deeper than we might prefer.
+But any who find in Jesus the answer to their deepest fears and instinctual folly will come to learn (if they haven’t already) that what God means to do in and through us goes deeper than we might at first prefer.
 Therefore His work in us requires something more than individual effort; it requires a community.
 As just one aspect of our effort to see maturity work its way into each of us, we’ve sought to form Community Groups (CGs).

 We’ve written quite a bit CG’s elsewhere on this site–why we’re forming them, and what you can expect from them–but you can see here our freshly-minted list of groups convening in mid-September.
 Questions about the studies, the materials, the shape of the group?
 Want to register?
 Contact the facilitator(s) at the links provided.
 Visit a group.
 See why we believe this is crucial.